Region 1 - 2

 Middle Roaring Fork – Basalt Downstream to Carbondale

-OVERALL RATING: 7 out of 10 in general but again, the evening "lightning-round" or "power-hour" is an easy 9 out of 10.
-FOOD SOURCES PRESENT: Green Drakes, Stoneflies, Caddis, Worms, PMDs THE SHORT AND SWEET: The leading edge of the green drake hatch is Basalt!
-Party on!
-We are back in business on the Roaring Fork.
-The water is still high and just a tad swift, but visibility is perfect and the levels are dropping daily.
+OVERALL RATING: 7 out of 10.
+FOOD SOURCES PRESENT: Stoneflies, Caddis, PMDs.
+THE SHORT AND SWEET: We are back in business on the Roaring Fork.
+The water is still high and just a tad swift, but visibility is perfect (when the lower Fryingpan isn't adding a bit of mud) and the levels are dropping daily.
 All of the fish are still on the edges and side channels, and where you find one, you'll find many right now.

 Upper Roaring Fork (Aspen downstream to Basalt)

-Fishing is very good in most areas of the lake.
-All boats are required to have an inspection prior to l aunching.
+The lake is receding daily and fishing is still very good.
+Anglers are reporting that worms, powerbait and spinners are catching some nice rainbows and cutthroats in the 12 - 16 inch range.
+All three boat ramps remain open at this time.
+All boats are required to have an inspection prior to l aunch.
 Anyone failing to receive an inspection will be given a citation.
 The Visitor Center is open daily from 8:00 a.m. to 4:00 p.m. and we do sell fishing licenses .
-We have extended hours on Friday and Saturday until 8 p.m.

 >>Return to top